Maimonides School: Brener building

 Between 1998-2019, the elementary school was housed in the Brener building, which is across the street from the Saval building, where the Elementary School had formerly been.
 In addition to classrooms, the building contained a lunchroom, small gym, admissions office, and library.
 Grades E2 - 5 also had their own playground for recess.

-The Brener building is named for Leonard Brener, noted philanthropist (to Maimonides and the Perkins School for the Blind among other worthy educational causes).
+The Brener building is named for Leonard Brener, noted philanthropist (to Maimonides and the Perkins School for the Blind among other educational causes).
 A decorated detective with the Boston Police Department, Mr. Brener was known affectionately as 'Brennan' to his (mostly Irish) coworkers.
 After his retirement from law enforcement, he became a financial advisor, achieving the rank of Senior Vice President with Dean Whitter Reynolds.
 In addition to the Brener building itself, Mr. Brener donated the art room on the Saval campus in memory of his sister.

 Nearing the end of the 2018-2019 school year, it was announced that due to decreased enrollment and a tighter budget, the following year the Elementary School would be moving back into the Saval building.
 Brookline Public Schools currently rent out the Brener building.
-The Maimonides preschool, however, is currently located at a nearby synagogue, Congregation Beth El.